techfolios/techfolios.github.io/docs/quick-start/change-theme.md

 hide_table_of_contents: true
 ---

+## What's a theme?

 In TechFolios, "theme" refers to the colors and fonts associated with a portfolio, and "layout" refers to the way the various components are laid out on the page.

 The default theme associated with the template uses the Open Sans font and a few off-white hues to provide a modern, professional look.
 But perhaps you are looking for something a little more colorful and offbeat?
-The template provides a few alternative themes for you to choose from which are located in the `css/techfolio-theme` directory:
+The template provides a few alternative themes for you to explore.
+To see which ones are currently provided with the template, check out the `css/techfolio-theme` directory:

 ![](/img/quickstart/css-techfolio-theme-dir.png)